Case study·Humanos × Ralio·ralio.agents.v3·v1 · anchored 2026-05-19

 Shared authorization layer

-Authorization is independently verifiable outside the runtime.
+Authorization is independently verifiable beyond the channel.

 Merchants verify the mandate directly against Humanos.

-Authorization is a portable, machine-verifiable object.
+Authorization is a portable, machine-verifiable certificate.

-Proof attached to every settlement, portable forever.
+Verifiable record attached to every settlement, portable forever.

 One verify() call covers every counterparty.